 A traditional game ends.
 Credits roll.
 Shelf life: finite.
-A subscription game, built on the live service games model, promises something different—a world that expands alongside you (like a TV series that never quite writes off its best character).
+But subscription games, built on the Live service model, promise something different, a world that actually grows with you.
+Like a TV series that won’t kill off its best character, no matter how long it runs.

 But not all subscriptions are equal.